Toothbrushing for Pugs Who Hate It:

 Call your vet if:

-Your pug’s mouth looks angry
+Your pug’s mouth looks angry.

-You see pus, swelling, or loose teeth
+You see pus, swelling, or loose teeth.

-They refuse to eat or act like chewing hurts
+They refuse to eat or act like chewing hurts.

-Brushing isn’t doing anything for the smell
+Brushing isn’t doing anything for the smell.

+Toothbrushing for pugs who hate it.
 Vets can do a full clean under anesthesia and catch problems you can’t see.
 Consider it a dental reset button, and don’t skip it.

-Use a lick mat with peanut butter as a distraction
+Use a lick mat with peanut butter as a distraction.

-Warm up the bristles with water for a softer feel
+Warm up the bristles with water for a softer feel.

-Brush after exercise when they’re too tired to fight you
+Brush after exercise when they’re too tired to fight you.

 End on a positive note by giving them a belly rub, a treat, or their favorite toy.